Commercialising your research

 Complete the Invention Record Form for disclosing your invention to the University.

-This will asses the potential for protecting your Intellectual property.
+This will assess the potential for protecting your Intellectual property.

-Contact the Research Commercialisation Managers to review and submit your form.
+Contact the Technology Transfer team to review and submit your form.

 On 21 May 2018 Phil Brown, Research Commercialisation Manager, provided a workshop on IP and Commercialisation as a route to Impact.